Talbot Mall: Development

 Opened in September 1979 by the chairman of Ireland's largest life assurance company, Irish Life, the Irish Life Mall was a second-phase element of the nine-building Irish Life buildings complex, originally built between 1974 and 1977 and mostly comprising office space, as well as two blocks of apartments.
+The mall was constructed partially on the site of the Georgian era Marlborough Bowling Green.

 The mall runs from the midpoint of Talbot Street to Northumberland Square and Abbey Street.
 It originally had two entrances on Talbot Street, with the passages merging at a central atrium; one entrance and passage were later absorbed into rental units.
 The mall's name was later expanded to Irish Life Shopping Mall.
 The complex was built on the former site of the Brook Thomas warehouse and timber yards along with other adjoining sites costing £900,000.
 The 14 artisan houses of Northumberland Square were demolished as part of the redevelopment.

 Irish Life, now part of the Canadian multinational Great-West Lifeco, were the original developers, and later also part-owners of the first full-scale city centre shopping centre, the Ilac Centre on Henry Street.
 In 1985, Irish Life owned over 1.5 million square feet of office space in Dublin, making it the largest single freeholder in the city.